pedwoo/SDN_network_slicing_project/README.md

 ## Slicing controller commands

-There are three custom commands that can be used directly from the mininet CLI.
+Custom commands have been integrated so that they can be used directly from the mininet CLI.
 Their usage is as follows:

 ### **Add a flow**